My authored CTF challenges sources and official writeups

 browser.runtime.onInstalled.addListener(setup);

-• The sender check is redundant, since runtime.onMessage only receives messages from the extension’s own context, i.e. only from the installed content script.
-This was supposed to just be a cheap anti-slop/anti-llm-clankers hallucination bait 🎣 (pt.3.).
+runtime.onMessageonly receives messages from the extension’s own context, i.e. only from the installed content script.
+This was supposed to just be a cheap anti-slop/anti-LLM/clankers hallucination bait 🎣 (pt.3.). - The

 But can we actually specify otherwise in the content script?
 Let’s see.